Running the course online

 If you’re looking for resources and advice for your family or church during the coronavirus pandemic, look here.

 A note before we begin… This course is not just for parents!
 The five Key Tools taught in the Parenting for Faith course are useful discipleship tools for anyone who wants to share their faith and help others grow in theirs.
 We know of churches who have successfully used the course as a sermon series or weekend away with people of all ages and stages of faith development, so this is a great option if you are looking for an online way for a small group or larger church community to meet.

 We’ve now had over 100 courses run on Zoom and have asked for their feedback and top tips.
 Read what they said here:

-- Choose an online service that lets you have video group discussion and also has the capability for screen sharing.
-Good examples are Google hangouts, Skype and Zoom (NB. if using the free version of Zoom there is a forty minute time limit for more than two people so that may not be long enough for you).
+- Choose an online service that lets you have video group discussions and also has the capability for screen sharing.
+Good examples are Google Hangouts, Skype and Zoom (N.B. if using the free version of Zoom there is a 40-minute time limit for more than two people so that may not be long enough for you).
 If this is all totally new to you, don’t worry, just ask around your church community and find someone to help you.
 If you’ve never used Zoom before, this video shows you how.

 What adaptations do I need to make if I’m doing it online?

 - Particularly in the first few sessions, it may take people a little while to find you and join.
 Be upbeat and welcoming and prepared to chat and engage the people who arrive first whilst you wait for the others.
 If possible, have a second person helping you with any technical issues, whether they are coming from you or the people trying to join the session.

 - Encourage others to use the chat feature to type questions, thoughts and comments during the video as well as the discussion.
 This is an easy way to encourage more interaction.